Pranesh1221/JavaScript-Coding-Practice/README.md

 The output will be `[0,1,2,3,4,5]`.

 The `slice` function copies all the elements of the array returning the new array.
-That's why `arrA` and `arrB` reference two completely different arrays.
+That\'s why `arrA` and `arrB` reference two completely different arrays.

 </details>